sappppeeee/Text_Based_Game/README.md

 First, you will enter your name into the program.
 Then, you will input the difficulty level to determine the difficulty of the math problems(From Easy =+,- / Medium = +,-,* / Hard = +,-,*, %).
-Then you will have to choose Class or Character.
+Then you will have to choose Class or Character......